Opuntia zebrina

 Other Notes

-Like many plants of the Florida Keys, O. zebrina is threatened by loss of habitat.
+Like many plants of the Florida Keys, O. zebrina is threatened by habitat loss.

 Leave a Reply